PaulWheatcroft/theCocktailShaker/README.md

 - iOS (iPhone 7, iPhoneX, iPhone SE)
     - Safari

-Functional testing was carried out against every element to ensure everything worked and was linked as expected before user tested was started.
-This was recorded in [functional-testing.xlsx](functional-testing.xlsx).
+Functional testing has carried out, after major updates, against every element to ensure everything worked and was linked as expected.
+This is recorded in [functional-testing-theCocktailShaker.xlsx](functional-testing.xlsx).

 ## Bugs and issues
 - The ingredients lists will display the clicked ingredient in the input field that was last clicked.
 This should only update the specific input the list is associated with.
 - Mistyped ingredients will still be searched for.
 This needs checking against the array list.
-- Some ingredients don't return any cocktails such as Coconut Cream
+- Coconut Cream doesn't return any cocktails.
 - The getHow function in getIngredients.js, whilst working perfectly fine, needs to be broken down in to smaller functions to simplify future development.
 At the moment is it too large.

 ## Deployment